Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - Henderson did not record a rush attempt in last week's game versus the Ravens.

-- Henderson has seven carries for 40 yards (13.3 yards per game) over his last three outings.
+- In his last three games, Henderson has racked up seven carries for 40 yards (13.3 per game).

 Henderson's Los Angeles Teammates